 Pictures do not do justice to the actual hue of green of the truck.
+It is unique.
 You pretty much have to experience it.
 In fact, I’d be happy to show it to you if you are ever in the valley.

-For a much more detailed story on the latter, read on (warning: stay away if you dislike sappy—but true!—love stories about grandparents).
+For a much more detailed story my grandfather’s truck, read on (warning: stay away if you dislike sappy—but true!—love stories about grandparents).
 My grandmother told me this story over Subway sandwiches, with the green truck parked outside the window, when I went back to Kansas to retrieve the truck to help with my vineyard work.
 It so happens that I was trying to conjure up a name and label for my wine and winery about this same time.

 My grandmother Mary was born in southwestern Kansas, the town of Rolla (pop.
 200) to be exact.
-When she was a mature woman of sixteen, her mother, a staunch Catholic, arranged a date for her.
+When she was a mature woman of sixteen, her mother Rose, a staunch Catholic, arranged a date “with a good Catholic fella” for Mary.
 The only catch was that the “fella” was in Fredonia, Kansas (pop 2000; the big city) in the southeastern part of the state.
-So, Mary--at the strong urging of her mother--packed up one summer and traveled over to Fredonia to meet her arranged date.
+So, Mary—with her stern mother Rose’s oversight—packed up one summer and traveled over to Fredonia to meet her arranged date.

 Thing was, communication then not being what it is now, the fella wasn’t even in Fredonia when she arrived; he was still out on the wheat harvest loop, which at that time took young men away for months at a stretch, traveling with the maturity of the crop from Oklahoma to Colorado to Nebraska and to Kansas.

 The fella’s parents, not feeling it proper for a young girl to be about town by herself, assigned her a chaperone for the time being, a close friend of the family.
 That chaperone’s name was Loren.
-He would become my grandfather.
+He would become my grandfather (see the pic of him with his three brothers to the left of him).

-Over the next four weeks, Mary and Loren got “hot and heavy,” as my grandmother put it.
+Over the next four weeks, Mary and Loren got “hot and heavy,” (as my grandmother later framed it to me).
 Then suddenly, Loren and Mary heard word one day that the original fella was on his way home.
-Not wanting to face the whole situation, Mary and Loren agreed that Mary would head back to Rolla, and they would write to each other every day until they figured out what to do next.
+Not wanting to face the music, Mary and Loren agreed that Mary would head back to Rolla, and they would write to each other every day until they figured out what to do next.

 Upon arriving home, Mary wrote one letter and sent if off.
-She then wrote a second letter the next day.
-She continued writing for the first week, but never did a single letter come in return from Loren.
+The next day she wrote and sent off another.
+She continued writing daily for the first week, but never did a single letter come in return from Loren.

 “I gave up,” says Mary.
 “And I started dating a fine guy named Owen.”
 Owen will creep back into the story later.